 Cecilia M.M.
 Pyper, MD, Hon.
 Senior Research Fellow at the University of Oxford and Jane Knight, Fertility Nurse/Researcher & Director share for the Global Library of Women’s Medicine that “The WHO [World Health Organization] multicenter study reported that 94% of women could detect changes in cervical secretions indicating the start of the fertile time.
 Most women need to observe the secretions for approximately three cycles before recognizing the changes with confidence.”

-Low to No Cervical Mucous
+Low to No Cervical Mucus

-For women that have low or no cervical fluid, it is harder for the sperm to reach the vagina and beyond for conception.
+For women that have low, thick or no cervical fluid, it is harder for the sperm to reach the vagina and beyond for conception.
 In some cases there may not be a friendly environment for the sperm to sustain themselves.
 A woman may have developed antisperm antibodies, have some type of infection (yeast or bacterial infection, STD), or may eat a diet high in acidic foods which may cause Cervical Hostility.

-Causes of Low Cervical Mucous
+Causes of Low Cervical Mucus

 - Not enough water intake each day.

 - Cervicitis or inflammation or infection of the cervix